-Join the Omohundro Institute online during summer 2020 for a series of conversations with historians about issues of race, slavery, freedom and revolution — all with a focus on understanding how historians have written, are writing, and are reading and talking about these critical subjects.
+During the summer of 2020, the Omohundro Institute organized a series of online conversations with historians about issues of race, slavery, freedom and revolution — all with a focus on understanding how historians have written, are writing, and are reading and talking about these critical subjects.

-Based on readings from the OI’s recommended reading list created for the New York Times 1619 Project event “Slavery and the American Revolution: a Historical Dialogue” (March 6, 2020), historians will discuss the following four questions about what we know and how we know it.
+Based on readings from the OI’s recommended reading list created for the New York Times 1619 Project event “Slavery and the American Revolution: a Historical Dialogue” (March 6, 2020), the historians discussed the following four questions about what we know and how we know it.
 (You can access the readings for free via the link above.)

 - What was important about this book or article when it was published?

 - What sources did these scholars use to write these pieces?

 - What are some telling anecdotal moments the scholars surveyed here chose to illustrate their theses?